kscalelabs/klab/README.md

 output folder should be the folder where you want to save the robot usd files

+The settings used for the import are in the file `klab/exts/zbot2/zbot2/assets/Robots/zbot2_urdf_to_usd_import_settings.yaml`

+**NOTE:** the fix_base_link should be set to false, otherwise the robot base will not move freely

 example input and output folders:

 ```bash